dragonlock2/STM32_APRS/README.md

 ## How to Use

+### iPython

+ipython/aprs.ipynb is a Python implementation of the APRS encoding and decoding algorithms written for easy conversion to C.

 ### STM32CubeIDE

 APRSTest.ioc is a STM32CubeMX configuration file and was used to generate the project starter code in STM32CubeIDE.
 Everything in Core/ should be copied over to the generated Core/ folder, overwriting as necessary.